amazon-connect/amazon-connect-chatjs/README.md

 });
 ```

 Set the global configuration to use.
-If this method is not called, the defaults of `loggerConfig` and `region` are used.
+If this method is not called, the defaults of `loggerConfig`, `region`,  `features` are used.
 This method should be called before `connect.ChatSession.create()`.

 Customizing `loggerConfig` for ChatJS: